 Reach women and girls in their communities

-Ipas supports and coordinates with community-based lady health workers (LHWs) in flood-affected areas to raise awareness of services and connect people with the Ipas-trained Sehat Kahani telehealth providers for 24/7 free consultation on abortion with pills and contraceptive services.
+Ipas supports and coordinates with community-based lady health workers (LHWs) in flood-affected areas to raise awareness of services and connect people with the Ipas-trained Sehat Kahani telehealth providers for 24/7 free consultation on self-managed abortion with pills and contraceptive services.

 Offer counseling and self-care support